My Story (and I'm sticking to it)

 My moms family settled in Illinois and she met my dad while vacationing in Estes Park were he was working as a National Park Ranger.
 This is where my story literally begins.

 I was born in the Black Hills, South Dakota, and moved to Yellowstone NP when I was three.
 I went to first grade in Park County.
 I had three younger brothers and the family moved with my dad to assignments in Wash.
 DC, Nebraska, Virginia, Maryland, California and Arizona.
 I attended my last two years of high school at Wasatch Academy in Utah and spent those two summers working as a ranch hand on the Agate Springs Ranch in the Nebraska panhandle.
 After high school I worked summers as a firefighter for the US Forest Service in Arizona and California while going to Jr College in Southern California.

 With a wife and new baby on the way I began a career as a US Park Ranger in Arizona.
 This career spanned 25 yrs working at Tuzigoot and Walnut Canyon in Az, Appomattox Courthouse in Va, Bighorn Canyon, Virgin Islands NP and the Natchez Trace in Mississippi.
 Along the way I picked up skills as an EMT, commercial boat captain, pilot, SCUBA diver, rock rescue climber, structural firefighter and law enforcement officer.
 I obtained a BS in Business and Finance.

 My current lovely wife was an English Professor and a nationally recognized substance abuse prevention specialist.
+She's the owner of Bottletree Behavioural, a substance abuse educational and consulting service.
 She’s a Mississippi native but feels Wyoming is her true home.
 She believes we live in the best place in the world.
 I agree.
 We share our good fortune by running a small B&B in the summer here in the North Fork.